kalyanjanaki/aws-iot-app-challenge/README.md

 # aws-iot-app-challenge
-This repository contains the code that has been submitted for [AWS-IOT app Challenge](https://awsiot.devpost.com/).
-The Detail explanation of the project can be foun din the [Link](https://devpost.com/software/managed-services-using-iot).
+This repository contains code for the application that has been submitted for [AWS-IOT app Challenge](https://awsiot.devpost.com/).
+The detailed explanation of the project can be found in the [Link](https://devpost.com/software/managed-services-using-iot).

-Below Diagram show the technical architecture of the application Build.
-The application uses below components.
+The application is built entirely using serverless architecture.
+Below are list of major components used.

 * [AWS-IOT](https://aws.amazon.com/iot/)
 * [AWS Kinesis Streams](https://aws.amazon.com/kinesis/streams/)